Nicole Chung

 Nicole Chung (born May 5, 1981) is an American writer and editor.
-She is the former managing editor of The Toast, the editor-in-chief of Catapult magazine, and the author of the memoir All You Can Ever Know.
+She is the former managing editor of The Toast, the editor-in-chief of Catapult magazine, and the author of the memoirs All You Can Ever Know (2018) and A Living Remedy (2023).

 Early life and education

-Chung was born in Seattle in 1981 to Korean parents who put her up for adoption after she spent months on life support.
+Chung was born in Seattle in 1981 to Korean parents who relinquished her to adoption after she spent months on life support.
 She was raised in Oregon by adoptive white Catholic parents.
 In her mid-20s Chung took a nonfiction class and started writing essays.
 She attended Johns Hopkins University, graduating with an undergraduate degree from the Krieger School of Arts & Sciences in 2003 and an MA in 2014.

 As of 2019, Chung lives in Washington D.C., with her husband Dan and two daughters.

 Career

 Chung worked as the managing editor for The Toast from 2014 until the site closed in 2016, after which she became the editor-in-chief of Catapult magazine.
 She continued writing essays on topics involving gender, race, and media, such as the impact of seeing Asian American figure skater Kristi Yamaguchi on television and the experience of casual racism at dinner parties.